GafferHQ/dependencies/README.md

 The build is controlled by several environment variables, which must be set up before running :

 - BUILD_DIR : Path to a directory where the build will be performed
-- VERSION : Version number for the build - e.g. 0.29.0.0
 - ARNOLD_ROOT : Path to the root of an Arnold installation
 - RMAN_ROOT : Path to the root of a 3delight installation